DrDab/BreakfastBookClub/Weekly Reports/w6_report.md

   Amanda Ha:
   - Implimented test for home page
   - Set up frontend for like post API json data

+  Andrea Ha:
+  - Integrated like post API (saved locally since this route is not fully complete)

 - Goals: